 As each of the 40 charges was read out in court, Best was asked each time how he pleaded.
 Each time, he answered in a loud voice "Not Guilty".

-At this arraignment, the defence indicated that it was seeking a separate jury for each of the 13 victims.
+At this arraignment, the church lawyers indicated that they were seeking a separate jury for each of the 13 victims.
 Furthermore, the defence requested a delay in starting the trials because Best was booked for a medical operation later in 2009.

 In 2010 Best began appearing in the Melbourne County Court, for pre-trial proceedings with Judge Roy Punshon.